Using on the Nobl9 Web

 Read more about annotation visuals.

-Markdown features
+Markdown featuresβ

 In the Nobl9 Web application, you can format annotation descriptions using Markdown.
 This allows you to add headings, bold or italic text, links, lists, and more, making your annotations easier to read and visually appealing.

 Annotations formatted in Markdown are rendered as HTML in the Nobl9 Web interface.
-However, when retrieved through the Nobl9 Annotations API or sloctl, they remain in their original Markdown format.
+However, when retrieved through the Nobl9 Annotations API or sloctl

 For example:

-• If you enter **bold text**, it will be displayed as bold text within your annotation description.
+, it will be displayed as bold text within your annotation description. - The same annotation, when retrieved via API or

 Below are some examples of Markdown syntax and how it is rendered in the Nobl9 Web interface.